winglang/ocix/ocix/resources/queue.md

 Queues are typically used to decouple the producers and consumers of data in distributed systems.

-By default, queues are not FIFO (first in, first out), so the order of messages is not guaranteed.
+By default, cloud `Queue` resources are not FIFO (first in, first out), and do not guarantee strict order of messages.

 ## Table of Contents